 Ireland’s three regional plans are statutory documents required under the Waste Framework Directive, that set out the strategy, policies and actions for the prevention and management of wastes in a safe and sustainable manner.
 Published 2015.

-This report provides an overview of progress made on waste prevention projects during 2016
+This report provides an overview of progress made on waste prevention projects during 2017.
+Published 2018.

 The EPA’s guidance document to assist the public sector to implement and maintain procedures for green public procurement, including consideration of reuse elements.
 Published 2014.

-A report prepared by WRAP and the Green Alliance to show the potential of the circular economy to deliver employment opportunities across a range of skills to the Northern Ireland economy.
+Prepared by WRAP and the Green Alliance, this shows the potential of the circular economy to deliver employment opportunities across a range of skills to the Northern Ireland economy.
 Published 2015.

 Scotland’s first Circular Economy strategy demonstrating ambition and leadership in the area of reuse.
 Published 2016.